 Because of these possible side effects, during detox you will be closely medically supervised, especially during the first three days:

-- For the first day, you will be checked on every 30 minutes and your vitals will be taken every hour.
+• For the first 72 hours, you will be checked on every 30 minutes.

 Detox at Chapters Capistrano typically lasts at least three days and as many as 10 days.
 How long it takes depends on: